Family Programs

 Check back soon for future offerings.

-Help us celebrate the start of summer with an evening on the water!
+Celebrate summer with an evening on the water!
 The Coastal Studies Institute will once again offer Evening in the Estuary, an on-the-water educational experience for families.
 Evening in the Estuary programs include a boat ride through the Croatan Sound to a marsh island to wade the shallow waters, survey the sandy shores, and explore the grassy uplands.
 Participants will learn about estuarine ecology, investigate plant and animal adaptations, seine for critters, and more.

 Registration Information